-Adjust the slider to set the video level at which the device in Automatic exposure mode switches from color to monochrome operation (-15 to +15).
+Adjust the slider to set the video level at which the device switches from color to monochrome operation and from monochrome to color operation (-15 to +15).
+This slider affects both dayto-night and night-to-day switchover.

-A low (negative) value means that the device switches to monochrome at a lower light level.
-A high (positive) value means that the device switches to monochrome at a higher light level.
+A low (negative) value means that the device switches over at a lower light level.
+A high (positive) value means that the device switches over at a higher light level.